Paid Voices vs. Public Feeds: Interpretable Cross-Platform Theme-Based Analysis of Climate Discourse: Experimental Details

 \subsection{Cluster Merging}

 We use cosine similarity with SBERT (all-mpnet-base-v2) to determine which clusters are semantically similar and should be merged.
 We perform a grid search with threshold ($\tau \in \{0.60, 0.65, 0.70, 0.75, 0.80, 0.85, 0.90 \}$) and use Silhouette Score ($S$) and Davies-Bouldin Index (DBI) as guideline metrics for determining best threshold value upon merging.
 For the Meta data, we find that a threshold value of $0.8$ (S=0.161, DBI=0.665) obtains the best merging results.
-We began with $67$ total clusters and merged $16$ clusters for a final total of $51$ clusters.
+We began with $67$ total clusters and merged $16$ clusters for a total of $51$ clusters.
+This clustering resulted in 3 duplicate themes, which are also removed (see \ref{app:assign}).
 For the Bluesky data, we also find that a threshold value of $0.8$ ($S$=0.484, DBI=0.444) obtains the best merging results.
 We began with $51$ total clusters and merged $5$ of them, for a final total of $46$ clusters.